Netmera/Netmera-React-Native-Typescript-Example/README.md

 ##### Netmera Inbox Examples

 You can fetch the Netmera inbox as following.
-For more detailed usage, please see the [example project](https://github.com/Netmera/Netmera-React-Native-Example/blob/master/src/Screens/PushInbox.js).
+For more detailed usage, please see the [PushInbox screen](src/screens/PushInbox.tsx) in this example project.

 ```
  const fetchInbox = async () => {